iacou/projects/kubernetes/README.md

-# deploy cluster and api helm chart
+# Deploy a GKE cluster, and a Helm chart for a basic colours API

 Create local cluster